 The impairment test carried out in the fourth quarter of 2017 did not reveal any need to recognise impairment losses for the existing goodwill recognised for the LMH EMEA, STILL EMEA, KION APAC, KION Americas and Dematic CGUs.
 Using sensitivity analysis, it was determined that no impairment losses need to be recognised for goodwill, even if key assumptions vary within realistic limits, in particular variations in WACC of plus or minus 100 basis points.

 Other intangible assets

 Other purchased intangible assets with a finite useful life are carried at historical cost less all accumulated amortisation and all accumulated impairment losses.
 If events or market developments suggest impairment has occurred, impairment tests are carried out on the carrying amount of items classified as other intangible assets with a finite useful life.
 The carrying amount of an asset is compared with its recoverable amount, which is defined as the higher of its value in use and its fair value less costs to sell.
 If the reasons for recognising impairment losses in the past no longer apply, the relevant impairment losses are reversed, but subject to a limit such that the carrying amount of the asset is no higher than its amortised cost.

-Other intangible assets with an indefinite useful life are carried at cost and are mainly capitalised brand names.
+Other intangible assets with an indefinite useful life are carried at cost and are capitalised brand names.
 Brand names are not amortised because they have been established in the market for a number of years and there is no foreseeable end to their useful life.
 In accordance with IAS 36, they are tested for impairment at least once a year or whenever there are indications that the asset might be impaired.
-The impairment test is performed in the same way as the impairment test for goodwill.
+The impairment test is performed in the same way as the impairment test for goodwill and uses the same assumptions.
 Assessments of indefinite useful life are carried out in every period.